devedse/DeveLanCacheUI_Backend/README.md

     ...
 ```

-This should now all works quite neatly, if it doesn't, let me know in a github issue :smile:.
+This should now all works quite neatly, if it doesn't, let me know in a github issue or on the LanCache.NET discord :smile:.

 ### Configuration variable explanation